Vocabulary word walls in secondary ELA provide a visual learning opportunity for students.

 Repeat Words.

-The more students are exposed to or hear a word out loud, the better.
+The more students are exposed to or hear a word aloud, the better.
 In fact, according to a study by Neuman and Wright (2014), only 20% of students who heard a word three times remembered it.
 They found that after 24 repetitions of the word, the majority (80%) of students successfully remembered what it means.

 Write the words.